Homepage

 Hello {{ context.params }}

-This file sets up a POST endpoint and will display the parameters submitted with the form.
+This file sets up a POST endpoint and displays the parameters submitted through the form.

 Test the endpoint